CSU-WPT/linux-git-workshop/src/cheat-sheet.md

 For example, `ls > ls.txt` wites the contents of the current directory to a file named ls.txt which it puts in the current directory.

-`cat > catRedirect.txt` will then write any following lines you type into catRedirect.txt (since executing `cat` by itself repeats back at you whatever you type.
+`cat > catRedirect.txt` will write any following lines you type into catRedirect.txt (since executing `cat` by itself repeats back at you whatever you type).
 That output becomes the input for thr file.
 Press ctrl+c to exit out of the running `cat` command.

 ### Pipes |